-At the direction of our board of directors, without any action by the holders of our common stock, we may issue one or more series of preferred stock from time to time.
-Our board of directors can determine the number of shares of each series of preferred stock, the designation, powers, preferences and relative, participating, optional or other special rights, and the qualifications, limitations or restrictions applicable to any of those rights, including dividend rights, voting rights, conversion or exchange rights, terms of redemption and liquidation preferences, of each series.
+At the direction of our board of directors, without any action by the holders of our common stock, we may issue one or more series of preferred stock from time to time covering up to an aggregate of 50 million shares of preferred stock.
+Our board of directors can determine the number of shares of each series of preferred stock, the designation, powers, preferences and relative participating, optional or other special rights, if any, and any qualifications, limitations or restrictions applicable to any of those rights, including dividend rights, voting rights, conversion or exchange rights, terms of redemption and liquidation preferences, of each series.